spacetelescope/webbpsf/docs/references.rst

 several places where the current models or available files are limited in some manner that might be improved in a future release.

+Instrument pixel scales are all based on *average best estimate* scales available in April 2016, specifically from values in the Science Instruments Aperture File (SIAF) data, as provided by the various instrument teams to the Telescope group via the SIAF Working Group.
+For instruments with multiple detectors, the values provided are averaged over the relevant detectors.
+WebbPSF calculates PSFs on an isotropic pixel grid (i.e. square pixels), but at high precision the SI pixel scales can differ between the X and Y axes by between 0.5% (for NIRCam) up to 2.5% (for FGS).
+WebbPSF also does not model any of the measured distortions within the instruments.

 *Note: The WebbPSF software and all of its associated data files are entirely ITAR-free.*